 media interest is in the BMW Motorrad Days.

-The new BMW R nineT /5, customizing and motorsport.
+The new BMW R nineT /5, customising and motorsport.

 In addition to numerous new products presented by the around 80

-exhibitors from the world of customizing, tuning and accessories, fans
+exhibitors from the world of customising, tuning and accessories, fans

 were in for a world premiere in Garmisch-Partenkirchen this year.
 BMW